Japanese macaque: Physical characteristics

 The Japanese macaque is sexually dimorphic.
 Males weigh on average 11.3 kg, while females average 8.4 kg.
 Macaques from colder areas tend to weigh more than ones from warmer areas.
 The average height for males is 57.0 cm, while the average female height is 52.3 cm.
 The weight of their brain is approximately 95 g.
 Japanese macaques have short stumps for tails that average 92.5 mm in males and 79.1 mm in females.
 The macaque has a pinkish face and posterior.
 The rest of its body is covered in brown or greyish hair.
 The coat of the macaque is well-adapted to the cold and its thickness increases as temperatures decrease.
-The macaque can cope with temperatures as low as −20 °C (−4 °F).
+The macaque can cope with temperatures as low as −20 °C.

 Macaques mostly move on all fours.
 They are semiterrestrial, with females spending more time in the trees and males spending more time on the ground.
 Macaques are known to leap.
 They are very good swimmers and have been reported to swim a distance of more than half a kilometer.
 The lifespan of Japanese macaques is up to 32 years for females and up to 28 years for males, which is high when compared to what typically is seen in other macaque species.